Dormant Commerce Clause Challenge to Cap-and-Trade Allowance Distribution

 Case Summary

 The state’s Climate Commitment Act tasks the Department of Ecology with administering and enforcing a greenhouse gas cap-and-trade program.
-The Act provides free emission allowances to each electric utility based on the projected emissions associated with generating or purchasing energy to meet ratepayers’ demand.
+The Act provides free emission allowances to each utility based on the projected emissions associated with generating or purchasing energy to meet ratepayers’ demand.
 Utilities may use their free allowances to cover emissions from power plants they own.
 Alternatively, utilities may sell their allowances, although the Act specifies that proceeds from allowance sales must benefit ratepayers and in particular offset low-income consumers’ rate increases.

 Invenergy argues that the program’s rules “violate the Commerce Clause by discriminating in effect against out-of-state economic interests to the benefit of in-state economic interests.”
-Anticipating the state’s defense, Invenergy argues that the discriminatory allowance distribution does not further any legitimate state goal.
+Anticipating the state’s defense, Invenergy argues that he discriminatory allowance distribution does not further any legitimate state goal.
 Although the law purports to protect consumers from rate increases and reduce emissions, the market distortion caused by the protectionist allowance distribution will actually raise rates and emissions.
 Invenergy therefore further claims that the allowance distribution fails under the Supreme Court’s dormant Commerce Clause balancing test that weighs a state law’s in-state benefits against its burdens on interstate commerce.
-Finally, Invenergy claims that the law’s “distinction between independent power plant owners and utilities is not rationally related to any legitimate governmental purpose” and therefore violates the Equal Protection Clause.
+Finally, Invenergy claims that the law’s “distinction between independent power plants owners and utilities is not rationally related to any legitimate governmental purpose” and therefore violates the Equal Protection Clause.

 Filed Briefs